Our volunteers, our ambassadors

 Aphasia Group Volunteers

-Bristol After Stroke are facilitating communication groups in Yate and Thornbury for people with “aphasia” (communication difficulties after a stroke).
-The Aphasia Groups provide an environment for people with aphasia to practice conversation skills and share communication skills and tips.
+Bristol After Stroke are facilitating a communication group in Yate for people with “aphasia” (communication difficulties after a stroke).
+The Aphasia Group provide an environment for people with aphasia to practice conversation skills and share communication skills and tips.
 The groups consist of around 8 people and we are looking for additional volunteers to support the sessions and create an encouraging supportive environment.

 To find out more please look at the attached role description and to apply complete the Application form and Equalities form below and email them to Lucy Stockall (details below)